rupinas/LAPINE/result/READMD.md

-This folder is for output files from LAPINE codes
+This folder is for output files from LAPINE codes.